-\textbf{Case Study 7: Flexible and General -- The "Coffee Test" and Related Challenges.} Marcus suggests that AGI is “shorthand for any intelligence (there might be many) that is flexible and general, with resourcefulness and reliability comparable to (or beyond) human intelligence” \citep{marcusTwitter}.
-This definition captures both \textit{generality} and \textit{performance} (via the inclusion of reliability); the mention of “flexibility” is noteworthy, since, like the Shanahan formulation, this suggests that \textit{metacognitive} tasks such as the ability to learn new skills must be included in an AGI’s set of capabilities in order to achieve sufficient generality.
-Further, Marcus operationalizes his definition by proposing five concrete tasks (understanding a movie, understanding a novel, cooking in an arbitrary kitchen, writing a bug-free 10,000 line program, and converting natural language mathematical proofs into symbolic form) \citep{marcusBlog}.
-Accompanying a definition with a benchmark is valuable; however, more work would be required to construct a sufficiently comprehensive benchmark.
-While we agree that failing some of these tasks indicates a system is \textit{not} an AGI, it is unclear that passing them is sufficient for AGI status.
-In the Testing for AGI section, we further discuss the challenge in developing a set of tasks that is both necessary and sufficient for capturing the generality of AGI.
-We also note that one of Marcus’ proposed tasks, “work as a competent cook in an arbitrary kitchen” (a variant of Steve Wozniak’s “Coffee Test” \citep{wozVideo}), requires robotic embodiment; this differs from other definitions that focus on non-physical tasks\footnote{Though robotics might also be implied by the OpenAI charter's focus on “economically valuable work,” the fact that OpenAI shut down its robotics research division in 2021 \citep{roboticsCut} suggests this is not their intended interpretation.}.
+\textbf{Case Study 7: Flexible and General -- The ``Coffee Test" and Related Challenges.} Marcus suggests that AGI is “shorthand for any intelligence (there might be many) that is flexible and general, with resourcefulness and reliability comparable to (or beyond) human intelligence” \citep{marcusTwitter}.
+This definition captures both \textit{generality} and \textit{performance} (via the inclusion of reliability); the mention of “flexibility” is noteworthy, since, like the Shanahan formulation, this suggests that \textit{metacognitive} capabilities, such as the ability to learn new skills, are necessary to make an AI system sufficiently general.
+Further, Marcus proposes five tasks to gauge success (understanding a movie, understanding a novel, cooking in an arbitrary kitchen, writing a bug-free 10,000 line program, and converting natural language mathematical proofs into symbolic form) \citep{marcusBlog}.
+Accompanying a definition with a benchmark is valuable; however, more work would be required to make this benchmark comprehensive.
+While failing some of these tasks may indicate a system is \textit{not} an AGI, it is unclear that passing them is sufficient for AGI status.
+In \cref{testing}, we further discuss the challenge in developing a set of tasks that is both necessary and sufficient for capturing the generality of AGI.
+We also note that one of Marcus’ proposed tasks, “work as a competent cook in an arbitrary kitchen” (a variant of Steve Wozniak’s “Coffee Test” \citep{wozVideo}), requires robotic embodiment; this differs from other definitions that focus on non-physical tasks\footnote{Though robotics might also be implied by the OpenAI charter's focus on “economically valuable work,” OpenAI shut down its robotics research division in 2021 \citep{roboticsCut}, suggesting this is not their intended interpretation.}.